 Event sustainability

-We know how important integrity is to you.
-Our status as the UK’s longest running sustainable business event organised by B Corp certified company is underpinned by a clear and rigorous Sustainable Events Policy which ensures we walk the walk when it comes to environmental and social sustainability at edie 26.
+Maintaining our status as the UK’s only B Corp-certified sustainable business event relies on a clear and rigorous Sustainable Events Policy which ensures we walk the walk when it comes to environmental and social sustainability at edie 26.

-This was one of the key factors behind our move to the Business Design Centre – a fellow B Corp-certified organisation which champions the highest standards of event sustainability.
+This is one of the key factors behind our choice to host edie 26 at the Business Design Centre – a fellow B Corp-certified organisation which champions the highest standards of event sustainability.

 One key aspect of this is our catering, which is entirely vegan.
 Eating a plant-based diet is one of the most important decisions we can make as individuals to protect the planet, and through edie 26 we will showcase the ever-growing range of delicious plant-based alternatives that are now available.
 Carbon labels will also be on display across our catering stations, allowing us to measure the climate impacts of all food on offer.